-GIS 630 – MS GIS Colloquium (2) Provides students exposure to advanced research and innovative developments in GI Systems and Science and the opportunity to hear presentations from GIS researchers, analysts, developers, and managers who live in or visit the Redlands region.
-Active participation in each term's colloquia is required for graduation.
+GIS 630 – GIS Professional Practice (2) Provides student exposure to advanced research and innovative developments in geographic information science and systems and the opportunity to hear presentations from GIS researchers, analysts, developers, and managers who live in or visit the Redlands region.
+Participation in both annual Esri User Conference and GIS colloquia is required.

 GIS 661 – Topics courses (1-2 cr each) Designed to reflect technology and curriculum trends and issues.

 GIS 671/2/3 – Individualized Study (1-2 cr each) This course is used to build courses for independent study or to provide for individualized graduate level work in existing undergraduate courses or individualized study.

 GIS 691 – Project Concept & Scope.
 (2) The objective of this course is to initiate the concept and scope of the student’s Major Individual Project (MIP).
 Students will identify their project client and topic, conduct some preliminary research on the topic and write a background paper outlining previous research and studies on their topic.

 GIS 692– Project Management.
 (4) Students will learn project management skills involved in a GIS project, including developing a project plan, conducting systems analysis and design, and executing a GIS project through construction and deployment.
 The assignments include writing assignments corresponding to each phase of a GIS project.

 GIS 695 – Project Implementation.
 (2) Assists the students in the MS degree program to turn their focus to final implementation of their MIP.